 Once your tires are close to failure it can be difficult to prevent vehicle accidents.
 As we enter fall there will be more rain and other poor weather conditions; tire problems combined with poor weather can dramatically increase the likelihood of a vehicle crash.
 Proper tire maintenance is an essential component in extending the life of your tires while reducing your risk of an accident.Read More

 Car accidents are the number one cause of preventable deaths in the United States.
-They cause 35,000 fatalities annually and are the leading cause of death for teenagers in America according to the Centers for Disease Control and Prevention.
+They are responsible for 35,000 fatalities annually and are the number one cause of death for teenagers in America according to the Centers for Disease Control and Prevention.
 Hundreds of thousands of others suffer personal injuries in the approximately 10 million car accidents that occur each year.

-Having knowledge of the leading causes of car crashes may allow drivers to alter their behavior and prevent an accident.Read More
+Having knowledge of the leading cause of car accidents may allow drivers to alter their behavior and prevent an accident.Read More

 Car accidents are caused by many reasons including poor driving conditions, distracted driving and worn-out tires.
 Every driver should work to eliminate risk factors for car accidents.

 These top driving & maintenance mistakes are responsible for many car accidents: